Generic Name: etanercept (ee-TAN-er-sept)

 - Cyclophosphamide because the risk of developing cancer may be increased

-- Insulin or other diabetes medicines (eg, metformin) because the risk of low blood sugar may be increased by etanercept
+- Insulin or other diabetes medicines (eg, metformin) because the risk of low blood sugar may be increased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if etanercept may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.